 funder_name: name of the funding agency as it appears in the funding Registry.
 Funder names that do not match those in the registry will be accepted to cover instances where the funding organization is not listed.

 funder_identifier: funding agency identifier in the form of a DOI, must be nested within the funder_name assertion.
 The funder_identifier must be taken from the funding Registry and cannot be created by the member.
-Deposits without funder_identifier do not qualify as funding records.
+Deposits without funder_identifier or ror do not qualify as funding records.

 award_number: grant number or other fund identifier

-funder_nameandfunder_identifier must be present in a deposit where the funding body is listed in the Open Funder Registry.
+Either rororfunder_name and funder_identifier must be present in a deposit where the funding body is listed in the Open Funder Registry.
 Multiple funder_name, funder_identifier, and award_number assertions may be included.

-A relationship between a single funder_name and/or funder_identifier and an award_number is established by including assertions with a <fr:program>.
-In this example, funder National Institute on Drug Abuse with funder identifier https://doi.org/10.13039/100000026 are associated with award number JQY0937263:
+In this example, funder National Institute on Drug Abuse with funder identifier https://doi.org/10.13039/100000026 is associated with award number JQY0937263:

 <fr:program name="fundref">